o3de/o3de.org/content/docs/userguide/gems/twitch/ebus-user.md

 ---
-description: ' Learn about the User C++ API operations for Twitch that you can use for your &ALY; game project. '
+description: ' Learn about the User C++ API operations for Twitch that you can use for your Lumberyard game project. '
 title: User
 ---
 # User {#twitch-api-ebus-user}